adrianmarino/points/README.md

 ##### Exercise 2: Share points between X and Y companies

-Suppose that Y company that has a web site to sell products of any type offer to X company share points between their giving their clients the opportunity to use these points(X+Y) in the following purchase in either company.
+Suppose that Y company sell products of any type also through a web site and offer to X company share points between their giving their clients the opportunity to use these points(X+Y) in the following purchase in either company.

 How we implement this with _points_?